greg0rygreg/ppg-customizable-explosive/README.md

 some code was taken from the Smart Spawner mod

 ## todo
-- [ ]  fix the explosive having fucked up context menu options when pasted or spawned from a save
+- [x]  fix the explosive having fucked up context menu options when pasted or spawned from a save
-- [x] ~~make the wires not have any collision~~ make a whole new sprite just to fix this one issue